 - At the end of this biography, there is the regular sail and ship listing.

 - The first Mrs. Haagmans passed away on 14 June 1967 in the Hague.
-As the captain was at sea during the war most of his wages, by means of an allotment of 200 dutch guilders was paid directly to her by the company by the government.
+As the captain was at sea during the war most of his wages, by means of an allotment of 200 dutch guilders, was paid directly to her by the company or by the government.
+(Seethe Captain Filippo biography of how that went during the occupation)

 - A few insertions in the 2011 text are in bold.